 Mrs. Gibson stated that she made a telephone survey of five different organizations to find out their reaction as to the need for emergency housing.
-She called the Butler Street YMCA, Urban league, Atlanta Police Department and the Community Council.
-Mrs. Gibson also stated that she then called the Salvation Army set their reaction.
-The Salvation Army stated that they do not that there is much need for emergency housing; and that most the Salvation Army Shelters are inadequately staffed and cannot provide any more shelters for emergency cases.
+She called the Butler Street YMCA, Urban League, Atlanta Police Department and the Community Council.
+Mrs. Gibson also stated that she then called the Salvation Army to get their reaction.
+The Salvation Army stated that they do not feel that there is much need for emergency housing; and that most of the Salvation Army Shelters are inadequately staffed and cannot provide any more shelters for emergency cases.